 Find your phone is another great feature that is very useful if you forget your smartphone somewhere in the home.
 In this case, when you press a button on your smartwatch, your smartphone starts to vibrate and alert so that you can easily find your smartphone.

-You can use find my phone feature in Samsung Galaxy Smartwatch even when your smartphone is away from Bluetooth range.
+You can use the find my phone feature in Samsung Galaxy Smartwatch even when your smartphone is away from the Bluetooth range.

-Advanced smartwatches use multiple sensors like GPS, GALILEO and GLONASS to track location accurately.
-Garmin Smartwatches are an example of best smartwatches that comes with multiple location tracking sensors.
+Advanced smartwatches use multiple sensors like GPS, GALILEO, and GLONASS to track location accurately.
+Garmin Smartwatches are an example of the best smartwatches that come with multiple location tracking sensors.

 23. Listen to Music and Podcasts

 Smartwatches can meet your entertainment needs as well.
 If you are using a smartwatch with LTE, then you can listen to your favorite Spotify, Deezer, or YouTube music playlist even without a smartphone with you.

 There are smartwatches without LTE that allows you to download your favorite playlist into your smartwatch so you can listen to them when you are not connected.